stevencombs/retrocombs.github.io/about.md

 ## Biography

-Steven B. Combs, Ph.D. is currently the chancellor for the [Columbus, Indiana campus of Ivy Tech Community College](http://www.ivytech.edu/columbus).
+Steven B. Combs, Ph.D. the chancellor for the [Columbus, Indiana campus of Ivy Tech Community College](http://www.ivytech.edu/columbus).
 In this position he is the senior campus executive officer.
-He fosters community engagement/collaboration and is responsible for campus and instructional site operations in the communities of Columbus, Seymour, Greensburg, and North Vernon.
+He fosters community engagement/collaboration and is responsible for campus and instructional site operations in the Indiana counties of Bartholomew, Johnson, Jackson, Jennings, Decatur, and Shelby.
 Combs also serves as an adjunct faculty member for Purdue Polytechnic Columbus.

 Before service as chancellor, he was the campus president for two years.
-Seven months prior to that position, he was appointed the interim chancellor for the previous Ivy Tech Community College – Columbus/Franklin region while also serving as the vice chancellor for academic affairs, a role he held for two years prior.
+Seven months prior, he was appointed the interim chancellor for the previous Ivy Tech Community College – Columbus/Franklin region while also serving as the vice chancellor for academic affairs, a role he held for two years prior.
 Two years earlier, he served as dean and professor for the School of Applied Science and Engineering Technology at Ivy Tech Community College – Lafayette.

 He is a 27 year military veteran and began his service as an airman in the United States Air Force as an automatic flight control specialist.
 During college, he transferred to the [Army Reserve Officer Training Corp][0511-001] to obtain his federal commission.
 He retired from the Army Reserve holding the rank of Major having served as an armor officer and later an adjutant general corps officer.